solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 The new `COPY FROM` `DEFAULT` parameter syntax allows for the import of data into a table using a common token in the source data.

+> NOTE: These paths below are Windows based and you may need to adjust based on your environment (WSL, Linux, etc)

 1. Review the `C:\labfiles\microsoft-postgres-docs-project\artifacts\data\default.csv` file, notice the usage of the `\D` in the source data:

     ![Alt text](media/02_02_copy_from_default.png)